CloudSecurityOperators/SOC-OpenSource/README.md

 We welcome your contributions.
 Please feel free to fork the code, play with it, make some patches and send us pull requests.

 # 🔼Enhancements:
-As per the architecture document, we will be introducing additional components into this architecture.
-So watch out this space.
+ - As per the architecture document and Components mentioned we will keep on updating this repo with the staged implementation.
+ - All of the required staged implemtation will be added in the Index page, so you can access them easily from there.

 # 🙏Support
  - Please [open an issue on GitHub](https://github.com/archanchoudhury/SOC-OpenSource/issues/new) if you'd like to report a bug or request a feature.